-I Picked Up 80 Pounds of Trail Trash in 2019.
+I Picked Up 80 Pounds of Trail Trash in a Year.
 Here's What I Learned

 If you're looking for hiking resolutions for 2020, here's what I learned from a year of collecting 80 lbs of light sabers, orange peels and water bottles.